DeaglanBartlett/symbolic_pofk/README.md

 ## Examples

-We give an example for how to use the $\Lambda$CDM linear emulator in `examples/linear_example.py`. and the non-linear emulator in `examples/halofit_example.py`.
+We give an example for how to use the ΛCDM linear emulator in `examples/linear_example.py`. and the non-linear emulator in `examples/halofit_example.py`.
 And we show how to use the emulators for the extended cosmology